SuperNEMO-DBD/Falaise/resources/examples/flsimulate/ex01/README.rst

 	  --output-file "flSD.brio"
 ..

-Here,  some metadata  are generated  and stored  in the  ``flSD.meta`` companion  file.
+Here,  some   output  metadata  are   generated  and  stored   in  the ``flSD.meta``  companion file.
 The ``--embedded-metadata``  requests that  the  metadata are  also  stored  within  the output  file  which contains the generated Monte Carlo events (``SD`` bank).

 Event display
 =============